Hey Kids (Start Here)

 She smiles.

-He smiles back at her.
+He smiles back.

-She smiles at him again.
+She smiles again.

 Raleigh really hopes that none of what he’s read about Geiszler is true.

-The elevator opens and they walk down a silent, empty hallway.
-Mako’s hands are closed around the strap of her bag.
-Raleigh rolls their suitcase noiselessly over a floor that’s gray and made of something synthesized.
+Mako’s hands close around the strap of her bag.
+Raleigh rolls their suitcase over a floor that’s gray and smooth and made of something synthesized.

 They stop in front of the door.

-Mako looks up at him.
+Mako looks at him.

 It is Raleigh who knocks.

 Geiszler swings the door open, one hand on the doorframe, and raises his eyebrows at the pair of them.
 He’s dressed in a green sweater pulled over a white button-down shirt.
-He looks like a nerd and stands like a rock star and Raleigh can’t decide if he wants to punch the guy or give him a hug.
+He looks like a nerd and stands like a rockstar and Raleigh can’t decide if he wants to punch the guy or give him a hug.

 That’s as far as he gets before Mako’s bag hits the ground and he gets tackle-hugged.